Walking Gardon Gorge is a 21st Century hiking odyssey along a Roman trail to the magnificent Pont du Gard and beyond.”

 Gardonnenque & Garrigues

 Transfer back to Moussac after breakfast.
 You enjoy a leisurely walk across the scenic Gardonnenque followed by a gentle climb into the dry, limestone Garrigues.
-Then descend to pictureque Russan perched at the beginning of the Gorges du Gardon.
+Then descend to pictureque Russan perched at the entrance to the Gorges du Gardon.

 Picture-postcard Russan enjoys a fine vantage point over the Gardon.
 In summer the river is subterranean.
 Castellas offers a classic, vertiginous U-bend and cliff-face and the ridge to the bridge is enchanting.
-Option to ‘halve’ this day involves an extra night in Russan – please ask us for details.
+Collection from Pont St Nicolas and transfer to Collias.

 [7 miles-11 kms, +128ms/-110ms, 4 hrs,